-- Oral-Systemic Risk Assessment - Identify the oral-systemic assessment findings (Hx and PE HEENOT) - What does the history and physical tell us about this patient? - What additional data do you need to collect (eg. labs, diet and exercise, etc)? - Identify oral-systemic risk factors - Differential Diagnosis(es) - o Identify the tentative diagnoses for the oral health problems - o Identify the tentative diagnoses for the systemic health problems - Discuss the important oral-systemic connections - Develop a management plan for the oral-systemic conditions affecting this patient, including: - Preventive interventions that include screening and behavior change counseling that are fundamental to patient-centered care - Anticipatory guidance - Oral health maintenance - Collaboration and referrals
+- Oral-Systemic Risk Assessment - Identify the oral-systemic assessment findings (Hx and PE HEENOT)

+- What does the history and physical tell us about this patient? - What additional data do you need to collect (eg. labs, diet and exercise, etc)? - Identify oral-systemic risk factors - Differential Diagnosis(es) - Identify the tentative diagnoses for the oral health problems - o Identify the tentative diagnoses for the systemic health problems - Discuss the important oral-systemic connections - Develop a management plan for the oral-systemic conditions affecting this patient, including: - Preventive interventions that include screening and behavior change counseling that are fundamental to patient-centered care - Anticipatory guidance - o Oral health maintenance - Collaboration and referral
-- Roles and Responsibilities

-- What is the scope of the role and responsibilities of each of the providers on your team today?

-- Collaboration

-- How can the Nurse Practitioner, Dentist and Physicians collaborate to promote this patient's health?

-- Team Building & Communication

-- What do you think are the most effective strategies to help a Nurse Practitioner, Physicians, and Dentist function as a community-based primary care team? - What are the most effective ways for the IP team to communicate? - Referrals and Follow Up - What providers does this patient need to see?
+- Roles and Responsibilities - What is the scope of the role and responsibilities of each of the providers on your team today? - Collaboration - How can the Nurse Practitioner, Dentist, Physician, Pharmacist, and Social Worker collaborate to promote this patient's health? - Team Building & Communication - What do you think are the most effective strategies to help a Nurse Practitioner, Physician, Dentist, Pharmacist, and Social Worker function as a community-based primary care team? - What are the most effective ways for the IP team to communicate? - Referrals and Follow-up - o What providers does this patient need to see?
 When?
-How often? - What are the follow-up actions for each team member to promote effective wholeperson care?
+How often? - What are the appropriate follow-up actions for each member of the primary care team?